CISOs usually work closely with a Chief Information Officer (CIO) and/or a Chief Technology Officer (CTO).

 However, the role may not initially be full-time.
 Often a mid-market business may not yet have the resources to pay for a full-time CISO or not yet need one.

-A ‘fractional’ CISO is simply a CISO who works for your business part-time.
+A fractional CISO is simply a CISO who works for your business part-time or interim basis.
 A Freeman Clarke fractional CISO allows for flexibility in terms of scheduling and salary whilst also bringing the experience we have from working with a huge portfolio of other clients.
 Companies who work with Freeman Clarke CISOs additionally benefit from the skills and experience of our entire team of 85+ IT leaders.

 As security issues have multiplied, it has become common practice for large businesses to have a senior-level security officer.
 Increasingly, mid-market businesses – which have the same security concerns – have been hiring CISOs as well.